peoplepattern/crowdflower/README.md

 ## Debugging / Logging

-In order to turn on logging use the following in your script:
+To turn on verbose logging use the following in your script:

     import logging
     logging.basicConfig(level=logging.DEBUG)